 Yeah, I think there’s so many facets to that question.
 Part of why I supported legalization had to do with the fact that I am parent, if the party line is these substances do these things, which we know to be false, but we’re going to punish you as if it’s true.
 And I’m at the same time trying to teach my kids to be critical thinkers in a world where they are literally being inundated with lies.
 I cannot be contributing to lying to them about shit.
 I have a very honest relationship with them about this plant and the fact that it is for adults and that it has effects on your brain chemistry and there are reasons why you will wait, but to understand that there’s safe and healthy ways to engage with it and still be a model person who works in and does all kinds of productive things in life.
 It’s part of their still grow narrative growing up.
 It’s a thousand million billion percent different than how I grew up, which is completely unaware of it until I was introduced in high school to it.
 So, it was a very different experience.
 Josh has kids littler, so he’s probably hasn’t had as many conversations with them.

 Donnell Alexander (14:05):

 I hope to deal with them like Roy.
-I think Roy has done a great job of, you know, Roy, uh, uh, created a cannabis Seder that I think, you know, I think is, um, so he’s been open about it and sort of seeing that has sort of shaped the way I want to, I introduced my kids to cannabis and to, uh, sort of not having that stigma.
+I think Roy has done a great job.
+Roy created a cannabis Seder.
+He’s been open about it and sort of seeing that has sort of shaped the way I want to introduce my kids to cannabis and to sort of not having that stigma.

 Donnell Alexander (14:28):